nielslange/smntcs-disable-rest-api-user-endpoints/README.txt

 == Installation ==

-1. Upload 'smntcs-disable-rest-api-user-endpoints' to the '/wp-content/plugins/' directory
+1. Upload `smntcs-disable-rest-api-user-endpoints` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the `Plugins` menu in WordPress

 == Screenshots ==